roberttkach/navigator/Renaming.md

 - Gateway error pattern builders collapse to the classmethod `collect`, removing the final `from_phrases` snake-case entry point.
 - Gateway result metadata now settles on single-word keys `medium`/`file`/`clusters`, with the view orchestrator mirroring the terminology through its `rendering` profile accessor.
 - View orchestrator API now exposes `render` with single-word helpers (`head`/`album`/`refine`/`verify`) and accumulators (`primary`/`bundles`/`notes`) to replace the legacy `render_node` flow.
+- Storage adapters drop the `Repo` abbreviation by renaming the persistent stores to `Chronicle`/`Latest`/`Status`/`Buffer` modules and aligning the dependency container with the new single-word classes.

 ## Next Steps
 - Migrate remaining domain and application layer helpers (e.g., mapper converters, orchestrator builders) that still rely on snake_case naming to single-word equivalents while keeping semantic clarity.